smbutterfield/ibmt17-18/_05-counterpoint-embell-shapes/b1-ov-cantfirmand1st.md

 - Movement by 3rd is a *skip* and typically implies a triad.
 - Any movement of a 4th or larger is called a *leap* and has the most restrictions.

+We use the terms *stepwise*, *skip*, and *leap* exclusively to describe melodic intervals; do not use these terms to describe harmonic intervals.
+For harmonic intervals, we use the types of motion (e.g. parallel, similar, etc.) combined with the size of the intervals (e.g. parallel 3rds, etc.)

 ## 1:1 Counterpoint (first species)

 In first species counterpoint, we begin with a *cantus firmus* (new or existing) and compose a single new line—called the *counterpoint*—above or below the cantus firmus.
 That new line contains one note for every note in the cantus: both the cantus firmus and the counterpoint will be all whole notes.
 Thus, first species is sometimes called one-against-one or 1:1 counterpoint.